benlynch-zz/java-basecamp-api-wrapper/README.txt

-Goal:  Produce all functionality offered by the BaseCamp RESTful API through a Object Oriented Java Wrapper.
+Goal:  Produce all functionality offered by the BaseCamp RESTful API through an Object Oriented Java Wrapper.

 Progress
 ==============